dorkamotorka/tcmonitor-ebpf/README.md

 # tcmonitor-ebpf

-Repository for monitoring TC Return codes using eBPF
+Repository for monitoring TC actions using eBPF.
+In other words tracing eBPF with eBPF.